AdrianWeishaeupl/AutoFLpy/README.rst

 		* Barometric data throughout the flight.
 		* Flight attitude throughout the flight.
 		* Flight computer vibrational data.
-		* Additional arduino data (if supplied).
+		* Additional `arduino <https://www.arduino.cc/>`_ and csv data (if supplied).
 * Multi-flight simultaneous analysis for comparing different flights.
 * Sample data files included.
 This will be **created when the code is run for the first time**.
 * Full choice of file paths for the data and outputs can be specified using the input file.

-** For this feature to work, both geopandas and contextily need to be installed on the local machine.
+** For this feature to work, both `geopandas <https://geopandas.org/>`_ and `contextily <https://github.com/darribas/contextily>`_ need to be installed on the local machine.
 This needs to be done by the user due to difficulty installing these on various operating systems.
 A short help guide is attached in the installation instructions.

 .. image:: images/SITL_flight_map.png
 	:width: 700